Proven Jolly Phonics Methods for Reading and Writing

 Blending Digraphs

 Remember that some sounds (digraphs) have two letters (i.e.,/sh/).
 Children should sound out the digraph (sh), not the individual letters (s-h).
-With practice, they will be able to blend the digraph as one sound in a word. (e.g. rain is /r-ai-n/, and feet is /f-ee-t/.
-This is difficult, to begin with, and takes practice.
+With practice, they will be able to blend the digraph as one sound in a word. (e.g., rain is /r-ai-n/, and feet is /f-ee-t/.
+This can be challenging to start with and requires practice.

 Blends